 In short, the PoW ensures that each recorded transaction is verified, making digital currencies (such as Bitcoin) viable.

-As of today, there are over 2,000 cryptocurrencies listed on CoinMarketCap, with Bitcoin at the head of the list, holding over 50% of the market cap.
+As of today, there are over 5,000 cryptocurrencies listed on CoinMarketCap, with Bitcoin at the head of the list.

 The world of cryptocurrencies is a fascinating one, and altcoins are a big part of the reason.

-There are numerous exciting and innovative crypto altcoin projects out there.
-Most of them were not only born with the mission of improving upon the groundwork laid by Bitcoin, but to offer solutions for real-life problems.
-For instance, Dash aims to be the best alternative to other cryptos by offering lightning-fast transactions, and IOTA aims to become the de-facto distributed ledger for the Internet of Things.
+There are many exciting and innovative crypto altcoin projects out there.
+Most of them were not only born with the mission of improving on the groundwork laid by Bitcoin but to offer solutions for real-life problems.

 According to CoinMarketCap, the top 3 most successful altcoins so far are (in this order):